Deep Frequency-Aware Functional Maps for Robust Shape Matching: Experiments and results

 Extensive experimental results on plenty of datasets including challenging ones such as non-isometric and noisy datasets are used to evaluate our method with several state-of-the-art shape correspondence methods.
 All results are multiplied by 100 for the sake of readability.

 \textbf{Near-isometric shape matching}.
-We evaluate our method on the remeshed versions \cite{ren2018continuous} of the standard benchmarks FAUST and SCAPE (F\_r and S\_r for short, respectively), which are more challenging than the original datasets.
-The FAUST consists of 100 human shapes, showing 10 different people in 10 different poses, and is split into 80/20 for training and testing.
-The SCAPE contains 71 human shapes, displaying the same person in different poses, is splited into 51/20 for training and testing.
+We evaluate our method on the remeshed versions \cite{ren2018continuous} of the standard benchmarks FAUST and SCAPE (F and S for short, respectively), which are more challenging than the original datasets.
+The FAUST consists of 100 human shapes, which shows 10 different people in 10 different poses, is splited into 80/20 for training and testing.
+The SCAPE contains 71 human shapes, which shows the same person in different poses, is splited into 51/20 for training and testing.

 The results of these benchmarks are provided in Table \ref{tab: near-iso and aniso}, where our method is compared with current state-of-the-art axiomatic and unsupervised learning approaches.
 The results indicate that our method performs better than the previous state-of-the-art methods.